Nikhil1912/Athenaeum/README.md

 ## Current Scope and Future Work
 At present, you can add, edit, or delete a book from your local machine.
 If the book has a link to purchase, the "Buy" button will direct you to the appropriate page.
 If you search for a book that exists in our database, it will direct you to the appropriate Wikipedia link for that book.

-Our web scraper is currently in progress, but we intend to integrate it with our current page to allow for a more optimized searching experience that also presents pricing.
-We also intend to create a "Buy/Sell" user forum, as well as a login page.
+Our web scraper is currently in progress (see [`\workInProgress`](https://github.com/Nikhil1912/Athenaeum/tree/main/workInProgress) for what we have so far), but we intend to integrate it with our current page to allow for a more optimized searching experience that also presents pricing.
+We also intend to create a "Buy/Sell" user forum, as well as a functional login page.

 ## Running Athenaeum
 Currently, to get everything up and running: